meuter/mockme/README.md

 /!\ do not forget the -I/path/to/fake_libc
 </pre>

-(*) for a very nice description of mocks/stubs and double function, see:
+(*) for a very nice description of mocks/stubs and double function, and much more, you
-    <a href="http://martinfowler.com/articles/mocksArentStubs.html">this article</a>
+    can have a look at <a href="http://martinfowler.com/articles/mocksArentStubs.html">this article</a>
     by Martin Fowler.